SalesforceCloudServices/ltng-support-url-hack/README.md

 ...

 Thats it, you can now open the org, <br />
-and find the 'URL Hack Base' lightning app <br />
+and find the 'URL Hack Demo' lightning app <br />
 and sample 'URL Hack Base' tab / records.

 	sfdx force:org:open -u [[orgAlias]]